Astronaut character drifting against starfield with $500 max bet panel

 Interface captures taken from the 100HP Gaming demo portal.

-Who fits the Astronaut cabinet and who does not
+Who will use the variance slider and who should not

 Good fit if